wp-plugins/smart-donations/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The all in one donation plugin, create different kind of donations, set goals, monitor your results, create donation forms, set thank you emails and much more...
+The all in one donation plugin, create different kind of donations, set goals, monitor your results, donation forms, thank you emails and more...

 == Description ==